Madoshakalaka/trunk-compress/README.md

 # Serve the files

-Look at the `tower` service called `serve_yew::ServeYew` that serves this directory structure, which can be integrated to an axum service by:
+We provide a tower service `serve_yew::ServeYew` to be used in axum:

 ```rs
 let app = Router::new()